rangle/angular-training-slides/slides/src/content/unit-testing.md

 ## Dealing With Asynchronous Behavior in Tests

-- Angular CLI uses the asynchronous function `compileComponents` and wraps it in the `async` function
+- Angular tests generated by the CLI use the asynchronous function `compileComponents` and wraps it in the `async` function
 - `compileComponents` is required for testing when classes reference external files through `templateUrls` and `styleUrls`.
 - We usually don't need to do this
   - Webpack will inline our templates and css as part of the build process